Royal Canin Veterinary Diets Canine Selected Protein Dog Food is not rated due to its intentional therapeutic design.

-Judging by its ingredients alone, Royal Canin Veterinary Diets Hypoallergenic Selected Protein appears to be an average kibble.
+Judging by its ingredients alone, Royal Canin Veterinary Diets Canine Selected Protein appears to be a average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still prefer to estimate the product’s meat content before concluding our report.

 As a group, the brand features an average protein content of 22% and a mean fat level of 11%.
 Together, these figures suggest a carbohydrate content of 59% for the overall product line.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

 When you consider the protein-boosting effect of the potato products and soy protein, this looks like the profile of a kibble containing only a limited amount of meat.

 Royal Canin Veterinary Diets Canine Selected Protein is a plant-based kibble using a limited amount of various species as its main source of animal protein.